EliasOPrado/django-and-react-http-requests/README.md

 This is a list of http requests with http-headers.

-Just to remind that you can allocate these request both in `componentDidMount()` for class based component or `UseEffect()` function based component.
+:suspect: Just to remind that you can allocate these request both in `componentDidMount()` for class based component or `UseEffect()` function based component.
 ### React with Fetch and Axios:

 :arrow_forward: GET + Fetch